ucsb-cs56/w20/_labWIP/f19-lab07a.md

 ### Step 10a: Create object for the top level GeoJSON returned

-Under the directory `src/main/java/hello`, create a subdirectory called `geojson`.
+Under the directory `src/main/java/`, create a subdirectory called `geojson`.

-We will be putting the classes that represent the JSON objects into a package called `hello.geojson`.
+We will be putting the classes that represent the JSON objects into a package called `geojson`.

 Putting them into a separate package is a way of keeping them together, and keeping the code organized.